Preetpreet0786/ELK-Project/README.md

 https://docs.google.com/document/d/1mVh8iOm8a_TyygRS1GtFgOjpHQHIGL3_K2tBo7jtLuM/edit?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the playbook-yaml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook-yml file may be used to install only certain pieces of it, such as Filebeat.

 Enter the playbook file
 ---